seabeya/tech-stack/dsa/README.md

   <a href="#-array">Array</a> • <a href="#-hash-table">Hash Table</a> • <a href="#-linked-list">Linked List</a> • <a href="#-stack">Stack</a> • <a href="#-queue">Queue</a> • <a href="#-trees">Trees</a> • <a href="#-binary-heaps">Binary Heaps</a> • <a href="#-trie-prefix-tree">Trie (Prefix Tree)</a> • <a href="#-graphs">Graphs</a>
 </p>

+> **Note**:
+> In this section, I will cover the structure, implementation, and additional notes of some data structures.
+However, I will not cover advanced algorithms such as BFS and DFS, even if they are related to the data structures discussed here.
+I will address those in a separate section.

 <br>

 ## 🔶 Array